 (C) 2025 Reining Trainers Engima

-The Physical Demand on Reining Horse Slides
+The Physical Demand on Reining Horse’s When Sliding

 Myth Busting: The Physical Demand on Reining Horse Slides.
 Only 3% of horses are considered suitably conditioned for competitive sliding stops due to a lack of trotting, hill work and riding out.